 - Temporary paralysis of facial muscles

-- Temporary drooping of the upper lid or brow called ptosis
+- Temporary drooping of the upper lid or brow is called ptosis.

 - Weakness of the lower eyelid or lateral rectus – a muscle controlling eye movement